Advanced X-ray Imaging Satellite

-Advanced X-ray Imaging Satellite (AXIS) is a proposed space telescope.
-If selected by NASA in 2026, it is expected to launch in 2032.
+Advanced X-ray Imaging Satellite (AXIS) was a proposed space telescope.
+It was proposed to NASA in 2026 when it was expected to launch in 2032.
 It is designed for high angular resolution X-ray imaging.
 The mission goals are to examine galaxies over cosmic time, feedback in galaxies, black hole strong gravity, dual active galactic nucleus, the high redshift universe.